 How were the Healthy Families NZ communities selected?

-The 10 communities are geographically spread and are a mixture of urban and rural areas, so the Healthy Families NZ programme will be able to provide valuable evidence on what works for a diverse range of communities.
+The 10 communities are geographically spread and are a mixture of urban and rural areas that cover a population of over one million New Zealanders.
+This ensures that Healthy Families NZ will be able to provide valuable evidence on what works for a diverse range of communities.